bergesinstitute/graf-method/book-2-unit-5.md

 *Debo correr.
 Necesito llamar a Sara.
 No puedo tocar el piano.
 Tengo que beber mucha agua.*

-Verbs *poder* and *querer* are “stem-changing” verbs.
+Verbs *poder* and *querer* are “stem-changing” verbs (verbs in which O becomes UE or E becomes IE in the present tense in all persons except *nosotros* and *vosotros*).
 Here are their conjugations in the present tense.

 ## Poder (can/to be able to), present tense